Remote Level 2

 - Introducing the Exemplars assessment rubric.

-- Scoring student work using the Exemplars rubric to guide instructional practices.
+- Evaluating student work using the Exemplars rubric.

-- Incorporating the Exemplars Preliminary Planning Sheets to plan for differentiated instruction.
+- Utilizing the Exemplars Preliminary Planning Sheets to plan for differentiated instruction.

 - Discussing the Concrete - Representational - Abstract (CRA) progression using student work for formative assessment.